PyonMyon/PyonMyon.github.io/README.md

 # PyonMyon Website
-**This is a repository intended to host website and store the files intended for the website.**
+**This is a repository to host website and store the files intended for the website.**

 ## Languages used
 - `HTML`<br />